thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_HTTP_Server.desc.md

 ## How do you create an HTTP server with the `express` module?

-Now that you've learned about Express, let's play around with the `express` modules.
-Let's convert the guest list Node.js HTTP server into an Express HTTP server.
+Now that you've learned a little bit about Express and web applications, let's convert the guest list Node.js HTTP server you built with the `http` module into an Express HTTP server using the `express` module.

 To get started, return to the `party` project from yesterday and create a new `express` feature branch.